-The regulations on nutrition labeling are based on the Ministerial Notification No.182 of B.E.
+The regulations on nutrition labeling are based on Ministerial Notification No.182 of B.E.
 2541 (1998) and No. 219 of B.E.
 2544 (2001).
 Nutritional labeling is mandatory for the following types of food:

-- Foods making a specific nutritional claim. - Foods that make use of nutritional values in sales promotions. - Foods that specifically target a group of consumers (e.g., students, executives, elderly people, etc.) - Other foods which may be specified by the TFDA,
+- Foods making a specific nutritional claim. - Foods that make use of nutritional values in sales promotions. - Foods that specifically target a group of consumers (e.g., students, executives, and elderly people). - Other foods that the TFDA specifies.